RIBA Modern Slavery Statement

 Organisational Structure and Supply Chains

-The RIBA is a professional membership body and registered charity whose purpose is to deliver better buildings and places, stronger communities and a sustainable environment.
-We employ nearly 500 staff across our businesses.
-All our staff are based in the UK.
-We have an annual turnover of more than £40 million.
+The RIBA is a professional membership body and registered charity whose purpose is to deliver better buildings and places, stronger communities, and a sustainable environment.
+We employ nearly 300 staff across our businesses.
+All our staff are currently based in the UK.
+We have an annual turnover of more than £25 million.
 The RIBA operates mainly in the UK.
 The majority of our suppliers are based in the UK.

 Our supply chains include providers of services and products to our membership, as well as directly to the RIBA.